-Compliance risk, is the risk of legal or regulatory sanctions, financial loss, or loss to reputation the Bank may suffer as a result of its failure to comply with all applicable laws, regulations, and codes of conduct and standards of good practice (together, laws, rules and standards").
+Compliance risk is the risk of legal or regulatory sanctions, financial loss, or loss of reputation the Bank may suffer as a result of its failure to comply with all applicable laws, regulations, codes of conduct and standards of good practice (together, laws, rules and standards").

-As part of its efforts to address supervisory issues and enhance sound practices in the Bank, the board, through its Credit, Risk and Investment committee and the Compliance function of the Bank manages compliance related risk of the Bank.
+As part of its efforts to address supervisory issues and enhance sound practices in the Bank, the board, through its Risk Committee and the Compliance function of the Bank manage compliance-related risk of the Bank.

 Compliance with laws, rules and standards helps to maintain the Bank's reputation with, and thus meet the expectations of, its customers, the markets and society as a whole.
-Although compliance with laws, rules and standards has always been important, compliance risk management has become more formalised within the past few years and has emerged as a distinct risk management discipline.
+Although compliance with laws, rules and standards has always been important, compliance risk management has become more formalized within the past few years and has emerged as a distinct risk management discipline.